Niger: Economy

 The economy of Niger centers on subsistence crops, livestock, and some of the world's largest uranium deposits.
-In 2021, Niger was the main supplier of uranium to the EU, followed by Kazakhstan and Russia.
-Drought cycles, desertification, a 2.9% population growth rate, and the drop in world demand for uranium have undercut the economy.
+In 2021, Niger was the main supplier of uranium to the EU.
+Drought cycles, desertification, a 2.9% population growth rate—as well as a drop in world demand for uranium—have undercut the economy.
+Niger shares a common currency, the CFA franc, and a common central bank, the Central Bank of West African States, with seven other members of the West African Monetary Union.

 Two trans-African automobile routes pass through Niger: